 3 And God proceeded to say: Let there be light.
 Then there came to be light.

 So Angels came before the Big Bang.
-Physical light travels at a pre-defined speed independent of the dynamic status of any observer (as Einstein discovered) so light is a measure of time.
+Physical light travels at a pre-defined speed independent of the dynamic status of any observer (as Einstein discovered).
+So light is a measure of time.
 Actually light is God's galactic clock.
 Light measures time.
+Light defines time in space-time.
 The division between day and night is the division between the physical and the spiritual realms.
+We live in the light matter universe.
+The angels live in the dark matter universe.

 God began (if that is the right word) all by himself.
 He had no helper as a complement for him.
 He therefore created the angels.
 Then, after he created Adam, God realised that his human creation had the same problem that he had had in the first place.